viniciusyoshioka/react-native-selection-mode/README.md

     Selects the item.

+    - If the item is already selected, nothing happens.
-    If the selection mode is not active, it will be activated.
+    - If the selection mode is not active, it will be activated.

     Params:

     - `item`: The item to be selected.
-It will be added to the `selectedData` set.

-    **Obs.**: When using selection mode, its recommended to select the items id instead of items value.
-Use the items data from the original set.
-Prefer primitive types like `string` or `number`.

 - `deselect`